UPPMAX/R-matlab-julia-HPC/docs/r/batch.md

     R --no-save --no-restore -f MY-R-GPU-SCRIPT.R
     ```

+=== "C3SE"

+    ```bash
+    #!/bin/bash
+    # Remember to change this to your own project ID after the course!
+    #SBATCH -A NAISS2025-22-934
+    #SBATCH -t HHH:MM:SS
+    #SBATCH -p alvis
+    #SBATCH -N 1 --gpus-per-node=T4:4

+    ml purge > /dev/null 2>&1
+    module load R/4.2.1-foss-2022a CUDA/12.9.1

+    R --no-save --no-restore -f MY-R-GPU-SCRIPT.R
+    ```

 ## Exercises

 !!! warning "Challenge: Serial batch script for R"

     Run the serial batch script from further up on the page, but for the add2.R code.
 Remember the arguments.
+This is not for Alvis since that resource is only for GPU code.

 !!! note "Solution for UPPMAX"